Rules and Regulations on Access to and Use of ISS Library Services

 23. Day-visitors are entitled to consult all library materials, including online resources, providing this is not in conflict with other articles of these rules and regulations.
 To use any of the public PCs registration at the Library information desk is required.

-24. A borrower must show his card each time he borrows.
-If the borrower is represented by someone authorized to use his card, this person must show the appropriate card.
+24. A borrower must show their card each time they borrow.
+If the borrower is represented by someone authorized to use their card, this person must show the appropriate card.

 25. If the library card is lost or stolen, the person to whom the card has been issued remains responsible until the loss has been reported via Virtual Desk or in person at the Library information desk.

 26. Members must notify the Library of any change of physical or e-mail address (see also article 31).
 Recent proof of address must be produced.

 27. Publications have to be collected from the open shelves by the borrower.
 Documents have to be requested via the catalogue or in person at the Library information desk.
 They have to be collected at the Library information desk.